webpack/webpack.js.org/src/content/configuration/dev-server.md

 W> `transportMode` is an experimental option, meaning its usage could potentially change without warning.

+The default value for this option is `'sockjs'`.

+T> Providing a string to `devServer.transportMode` is a shortcut to setting both `devServer.transportMode.client` and `devServer.transportMode.server` to the given string value.

 This option allows to choose the current `devServer` transport mode for client/server individually or to provide custom client/server implementation.
 This allows to specify how browser or other client communicates with the `devServer`.

-Providing a string to `devServer.transportMode` is a shortcut to setting both `devServer.transportMode.client` and `devServer.transportMode.server` to the given string value.

 The current default mode is [`'sockjs'`](https://www.npmjs.com/package/sockjs).
 This mode uses [SockJS-node](https://github.com/sockjs/sockjs-node) as a server, and [SockJS-client](https://www.npmjs.com/package/sockjs-client) on the client.